Eurydia/project-structogram-builder-online-docs/docs/03-supported-syntax.md

 - **Return Type Element**: The first element denotes the return type, a mandatory specification even for procedures.
 - **Name Element**: The second element designates the name of the function or procedure.
 - **Parameter Component**: Enclosed within parentheses, this component comprises elements directly derived from the code, faithfully pasted onto the diagram.
-- **Body Component**: Enclosed within curly braces, this component encapsulates the procedural elements of the function or procedure, defining the actions to be executed.
+- **Body Component**: Enclosed within curly braces, this component encapsulates the procedural elements of the function or procedure, defining the processes to be executed.

-<iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=return_type+name%28parameters%29+%7B%0A+body%3B%0A%7D"></iframe>
+<iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=Return_type+Name%28Parameters%29+%7B%0A+Hello+World%21%3B%0A%7D"></iframe>

 ## Comment